looqbox/looqbox-frontend-challenge/README.md

 Searching and pressing enter on the search bar will show the result instead of the list

-You can use any dependency you want, (jquery, bootstrap, materialize...)
+You can use any dependency you want, (axios, bootstrap, material ui...)

 ## Bonus points!
 - A view with more details about the pokemon selected in the list